liamchampkin/liamchampkin/content/notes/new-website.md

 ## Out with the old

-My last site was built in Jekyll and while that was a nice learning experience, I found the time it took to build the site too slow.
+My last site was built in [Jekyll](https://jekyllrb.com/) and while that was a nice learning experience, I found the time it took to build the site too slow.
 It was on an older version of Jekyll and I'm sure it has improved now.
 It was also primarily a portfolio rather than a blog.
-The sites it showcased are mostly offline and a few years old now.
+The sites it showcased are now mostly offline and a few years old now.
 I'm yet to decide if I want to showcase my current side projects.

 ## Next steps